hilmanski/freeStuffDev/README.md

 # About
 We've just migrated the Hugo repository to Astro.
-More updates coming soon
+More updates coming soon.

 ---